JetBrains/IntelliJ-Log-Analyzer/CONTRIBUTING.md

 Highlighting rules are stored in [mode-idea_log.js](frontend/src/assets/js/lib/ace/mode-idea_log.js) file.
 Syntax and description of this file is available in [Defining Syntax Highlighting Rules](https://ace.c9.io/#nav=higlighter) section of Ace Editor documentation
 Styles for highlighting rules are stored in [theme-light.css](frontend/src/assets/js/lib/ace/theme-light.css) file

+# How To Build the binary

+1. Make sure you installed all needed dependencies according to [Preparing the environment](#preparing-the-environment) section
+2. execute `wails build` command.
+If needed, customize the build according to [Wails documentation](https://wails.io/docs/reference/cli#build)